Code-Institute-Submissions/online-cookbook-3/README.md

 * information to display on the website
 * queries required to display that information

-Some queries were easy to foresee and others came into light later on during the process of development.
+Some queries were easy to foresee and others came into light during the development process.
 As a result, the database kept evolving over time.

 For example, it was decided to change the look of *favourite* and *thumbs up* icon for the users who have already favourited or upvoted a recipe.
 As a result of this need, fields like 'fav_by_users' and 'upvoted_by_users' were added to the database.